 In comes Thommo

-1971 - Phil Thompson signed for the club from Kirkby Schools, the day after his seventeenth birthday.
+1971 - Phil Thompson signed as a professional, the day after his seventeenth birthday.
 He notched thirteen times in 477 games for the reds, many as skipper, as we won two European Cups, seven League titles, the UEFA Cup, FA Cup, UEFA Super Cup, two League Cups and five FA Charity Shields.
 He later had two separate spells on the backroom staff, under Kenny Dalglish, Graeme Souness and Gérard Houllier, and is now working in the media.

 2015 – Midfielder Jordan Williams signed a new contract until 2017.
 He made his only senior appearance in a League Cup tie against Middlesbrough in September 2014, moving on to Rochdale in June 2018.